Gesee-y/ReactiveECS.jl/README.md

-# Event-Driven ECS in Julia
+# Reactive ECS in Julia

 A high-performance, modular, event-driven ECS (Entity-Component-System) architecture written in Julia.
 Designed for game engines, simulations, or any data-oriented architecture requiring reactive system dispatching and efficient memory layout.

-> Not a Pub/Sub system.
-This ECS is "event-driven" in the sense that systems subscribe to *archetypes* and only receive entities that match their component needs.
+> The term 'Reactive' refers to the fact that systems react to the presence of data to run their process

 ---